 Getting Started with the Amazon Influencer Program

-- Adding my social links
+- Adding your social links

-- Uploaded shoppable images and tagged products
+- Upload shoppable images and tag up three products seen in the image

 Getting approved for Amazon Onsite Commissions

 Yes, this requires an additional approval process.
-It can be a little tricky and you only have three tries to get approved.
-So you need to make sure you’re thinking through your videos and planning properly.Go to your Amazon Storefront and under the “Manage Content” tab select “Video.”
+It can be a little tricky, and you only have three tries to get approved.
+So you need to make sure you’re thinking through your videos and planning properly.Go to your Amazon Storefront and under the “Manage Content” tab, select “Video.”
 That takes you to the Amazon Creator Hub.
 Toward the top of the page, you will see a graphic with a lock.
 You’ll need to upload your videos to get that lock removed.

-The kicker is you only get three chances to have your videos approved.
+The kicker is that you only get three chances to have your videos approved.
 If you don’t get approved within your three chances, you’ll have to reapply to the Amazon Influencer Program.
 Yes, some people don’t get approved before their three tries are up.
 Also, not everyone gets approved on the first try, but I did.

 Related read: Getting Started With The LTK App

-What I didn’t do
+What not to do

 Be authentic: Show genuine enthusiasm for the product.
 Your viewers will sense if your recommendation isn’t heartfelt.